aminrj/aminrj.github.io/_posts/2026-04-01-infostealer-agentic-killchain.md

 ---

-## Part 5: Why Enterprise Deployments Are Specifically Exposed
+## Part 5: why enterprise deployments are specifically exposed

 Two architectural patterns create outsized risk in production agentic deployments.

-### RAG Pipelines With Unrestricted Retrieval
+### RAG pipelines with unrestricted retrieval

 A RAG (Retrieval-Augmented Generation) pipeline works by giving an AI agent access to a knowledge base — documents, databases, web content — that it retrieves from at query time.
 The retrieved content goes directly into the agent's context window alongside the user's question.